Manchester United news: VAR aids Red Devils as Mata scores penalty against Reading after lengthy delay | Goal.com

 VAR aids Man Utd as Mata scores penalty against Reading after lengthy delay

-Manchester United opened the scoring against Reading in their FA Cup tie against Reading with the aid of VAR after a lengthy delay.
+Manchester United opened the scoring in their FA Cup tie against Reading with the aid of VAR after a lengthy delay.

 Juan Mata was upended by Omar Richards in the box and Fred slotted home from the loose ball, but the Brazilian's effort was ruled out for offside.

-However, after a lengthy delay as the referee deliberated, before disallowing the goal but awarding a penalty for the foul on Mata.
+However, after a considerable stoppage as the referee deliberated, the goal was disallowed and a penalty was awarded for the foul on Mata.

 The Spaniard dusted himself down to take the spot-kick and dispatched it coolly, sending it into the bottom-right corner with Anssi Jaakkola diving the wrong way.